 Uber in Mexico

-Through the offered transparency and the safety, especially in bigger cities Uber is the matter transport number one.
+Through the offered transparency and safety, especially in bigger cities, Uber is the matter transport number one.
 It gets even better: Ubers are extremely cheap in Mexico so that there is no reason to order to hail a regular taxi.

 As Uber disrupt the taxi industry, some Uber drivers complained about broken windows and fights with taxi drivers a couple of years back.

 Daily one ship operates from Playa del Carmen to the neighbor island of Cozumel.
 Further information you will find in here.
 In case you want to visit Isla Holbox, in the north of Yucatan (worth it!!), you need to take the ferry from Chiquita to the small island.
 The trip takes between 20-30 minutes and costs 140 Pesos per way.
 Want to find out more about Isla Holbox – Mexicos hidden gen?
 Follow this link!

 We hope we were able to cover every way of transport in Mexico for you and wish you a great trip!

 ➳ You are searching for some more tips and infos how to prepare for your backpacking trip?

 ➳ You are traveling to Mexico and still not sure what is worth to know?
 Have a look at our article Backpacking in Mexico!